openstack-archive/ansible-role-tripleo-modify-image/README.rst

    * - `target_image`
      - `''`
      - See modify image variables
+   * - `rpms_path`
+     - `''`
+     - If set, packages present in rpms_path will be updated but dependencies must also be included if required as yum is called with localupdate.
    * - `update_repo`
      - `''`
      - If set, packages from this repo will be updated.
 Other repos will only be used for dependencies of these updates.